djnavarro/essays/content/post/in-between/index.md

 [^13]: I later wrote about that feeling and some of the associated fears [here](/post/daniel/).

 [^14]: In the original 2019 version of this post, the "male" and "female" states were rendered as filled polygons with holes using [`geom_polypath()`](https://rdrr.io/pkg/ggpolypath/man/geom_polypath.html), as was the final MTF animation.
-Something changed in the packages in the interim and I'm too tired to figure it out right now.
-As a consequence, I decided to revert to a version that used [`tween_path()`](https://rdrr.io/pkg/transformr/man/tween_path.html) to compute the intermediate states and rendered frames using `geom_path()`.
+As a consequence of the changes to the packages in the last two years, I decided to revert to a version that used [`tween_path()`](https://rdrr.io/pkg/transformr/man/tween_path.html) to compute the intermediate states and rendered frames using `geom_path()`.
 Sigh.
 If I'd known more about computational reproducibility back then I could probably have written code that would be a little more robust to this issue, but such is life.

 [^15]: It is hard to understate how different the world was when I grew up, and what the attitudes towards gender nonconformity and transsexuality were like when I was a child.
 I still don't know how to put into words how frightened I was.
 You can see some of that emotion come out occasionally on [twitter](https://twitter.com/djnavarro/status/1373802733522796545), but it doesn't do justice to what the actual experience was.